InserirAquiNome/crypto/PGP.md

 sha256sum --ignore-missing -c $release_sig
 ```

-Is output is like this
+Is output is like this:

 ```
 $ ./verify.sh SHA256SUMS.asc